 - The event should promote interaction between various departments.

-- Expenses are reasonable (the estimated amounts provided in the budget are reasonable for the expense items listed).
+- The expenses should be reasonable.
+(Are the estimated amounts provided in the budget reasonable for the expense items listed?)

-- The funding is being used for necessary/important aspects of events (i.e. venue fees, necessary supplies, etc. will be given preference over unnecessary food for events).
+- The funding should be used for necessary/important aspects of events (i.e. venue fees, necessary supplies, etc. will be given preference over unnecessary food for events).

 - The Budget and Finance chair will collect and average the grades for each application.
 Applications receiving >50 points will be recommended for full funding, 20-50 points will be recommended for partial funding, and <20 will be recommended for no funding.
 The GSAC finance committee will then meet (either in person or via electronic communication) to determine the amount that each partially funded application should receive.
 This will be done on a case-by-case basis and will allow applications to be compared with each other.

 - The Finance committee's recommendation and comments explaining the recommendation will be emailed to the contact person for each application on or near 10 days after the deadline.

 - A meeting of the Finance committee will be held on or near 15 days after the deadline, at which point any groups that wish to appeal the committee's decision can present their case for increased funding and the Finance committee can further explain their decision.
 The Finance committee will discuss the cases and make a final decision for funding recommendations.